gromnitsky/gerald-of-wales__the-conquest-of-ireland/src/main.md

 <!-- 33 --> the island of Begeri, also called the Holy Isle, which lies at the mouth of the harbour, taking with them the
 captives and all their effects.

-## Chapter XXVI: Description of Fitz-Stephen.
+## Chapter XXVI: Description of Fitz-Stephen

 O excellent man, the true pattern of singular courage, and unparalleled enterprise, whose lot it was to be obnoxious to fickle fortune, and suffer adversity with few intervals of prosperity!
 O, worthy man, who